Caesars Sportsbook promo code CBSDYW: Double your winnings on 10 bets for NBA Play-In Tournament, MLB Tuesday

 Best bets for Tuesday, April 14

 The Miami Heat are once again in the play-in bracket, and this time they face an upstart Charlotte Hornets team that has taken the league by storm.
 The Hornets improved by 25 wins from 2024-25 to this season, thanks in large part to the play of rookie Kon Knueppel and rising guard Brandon Miller.
 Miami will have Tyler Herro and Andrew Wiggins in the lineup, while Nikola Jovic will be sidelined.
 Charlotte has a clean injury report.
-The SportsLine Projection Model likes the Under on 229.5, as it hits in 57.3% of simulations.
+The SportsLine Projection Model likes Under 229.5 points, which hits in 56.8% of simulations.
 The winner of this game will meet the loser of Wednesday's 76ers-Magic contest, while the loser will be eliminated from the postseason.

 Responsible gaming